Why You Should Use Army COOL Resources to Start an IT Career

 The Army Credentialing Assistance Program, or ACAP, can help fund the training necessary for this lucrative and rewarding career.
 The program is designed to help soldiers increase their value to the military, and there's no doubt that computer technicians are extremely important for military operations.

-Training to become an IT network technician is available online with MedCerts, and you can complete the whole course in 12 weeks.
+Training to become a Network Technician is available online with MedCerts, and you can complete the whole course in 12 weeks.
 After that, you’ll be prepared to earn the Computing Technology Industry Association (CompTIA) Network+ certification.
 This certification proves that you have the knowledge and skills that are needed to provide support in networking.
 It is the only program that offers certification in both wired and wireless networks.

 Many soldiers are taking advantage of the opportunities the U.S. Army provides, improving their career opportunities within the military and after their service.
 Focusing on a certification in computing technology, with an Army program covering the cost of training, will help you serve your country—and your future—better.